 There’s a reason Adult Coloring Books are all the rage.
 Coloring is a great way to tune out the world and focus on something non-consequential.
 It may seem mundane, but you’re really giving your brain a break from all the stress and worry.
 I have a Buffy the Vampire Slayer adult coloring book, and I love it.
 I pull that bad boy out whenever I’ve had a rough day, and after about 20 minutes of coloring, the anxiety just melts away.

 If you Have Longer

 Take a Bath

 A bubble bath is the quintessential self-care Sunday idea.
 The luxurious appeal of a warm, fragrant bubble bath can’t be overstated.
 It’s indulgent, relaxing, soothing, and the perfect way to unwind after a long week.

 It takes me nearly 15 minutes to draw a bath to my liking, and then I want to soak for at least 15 minutes, if not more.
 It’s my favorite way to pamper myself after a truly stressful week.
 I also like to play calming music, light scented candles (Chamomile is one of my favorite bath time scents), and treat my skin to luxurious scrubs.

 Go for a Hike

-Hiking is so much better than walks around your neighborhood or jogs.
+Hiking is so much better than walking or jogging around your neighborhood.
 It combines the getting outside and exercising portion of both of those with being out in nature!
 How can you beat that?